 Rental periods range from one month to several years with a typical initial contract term between twelve and twenty-four months.
 In general, monthly rental rates are determined by a number of factors including length of term, product availability and product type.
 Upon expiration of the initial rental agreement term, or any extensions, rental rates are reviewed, and when appropriate, are adjusted based on current market conditions.
-Most rental agreements are operating leases that provide no purchase options, and when a rental agreement does provide the customer with a purchase option, it is generally on terms management believes to be attractive to MMMC.
+Most rental agreements are operating leases that provide no purchase options, and when a rental agreement does provide the customer with a purchase option, it is generally on terms management believes to be attractive to Mobile Modular.

-The customer is responsible for obtaining the necessary use permits and the costs of insuring the unit, transporting the unit to the site, preparation of the site, installation of the unit, dismantle and return delivery of the unit to one of MMMC's three regional sales and inventory centers, and certain costs for customization.
-MMMC maintains the units in good working condition while on rent.
+The customer is responsible for obtaining the necessary use permits and the costs of insuring the unit, transporting the unit to the site, preparation of the site, installation of the unit, dismantle and return delivery of the unit to Mobile Modular, and certain costs for customization.
+Mobile Modular maintains the units in good working condition while on rent.
 Upon return, the units are inspected for damage and customers are billed for items considered beyond normal wear and tear.
 Generally, the units are then repaired for subsequent use.
-Repair and maintenance costs are expensed as incurred and can include floor tile repairs, roof maintenance, cleaning, painting and other cosmetic repairs.
+Repair and maintenance costs are expensed as incurred and can include floor repairs, roof maintenance, cleaning, painting and other cosmetic repairs.
 The costs of major refurbishment of equipment are capitalized to the extent the refurbishment significantly improves the quality and adds value or life to the equipment.

-At December 31, 2006, MMMC owned 26,467 new or previously rented modulars including accessories with an aggregate cost of \$451.8 million, or an average cost per unit of \$17,100.
+At December 31, 2007, Mobile Modular owned 27,151 new or previously rented modulars including accessories with an aggregate cost of \$475.1 million, or an average cost per unit of \$17,500.
 Utilization is calculated each month by dividing the cost of rental equipment on rent by the total cost of rental equipment, excluding new equipment inventory and accessory equipment.
-At December 31, 2006, fleet utilization was 81.4% and average fleet utilization during 2006 was 82.9%.
+At December 31, 2007, fleet utilization was 82.8% and average fleet utilization during 2007 was 82.3%.